Exillite/HWHub/docs/API.md

 - status codes:
     - 100 - success
     - 103 - success, but server has warnings
-    - 201 - user with this email does not exist
     - 202 - invalid email
     - 203 - invalid password
     - 204 - wrong email or password